francoposa/francoposa.io/content/resources/infra-ops/kubernetes-k3s-digital-ocean-1.md

 On first boot, the configuration can set up user accounts, apply networking rules, install packages and much more.

-To keep things simple and familiar, we only utilize [User-Data script format](https://cloudinit.readthedocs.io/en/latest/index.html), which allows Cloud Init to run arbitrary shell scripts during the VM initialization.
+To keep things simple and familiar, we only utilize [User-Data script format](https://cloudinit.readthedocs.io/en/latest/index.html), which allows Cloud Init to run arbitrary shell scripts during the server initialization.
 Sticking to the shell script format allows us to run and test locally if needed without knowing anything else about Cloud Init.

 I use the following script, adapted from both DigitalOcean's [Recommended Droplet Setup](https://docs.digitalocean.com/tutorials/recommended-droplet-setup/) guide,